-A World free of gender-based violence (GBV): Talk by UNFPA Executive Director
+A world free of gender-based violence: talk by UNFPA Executive Director

-The event brought together officials from the Japanese Ministry of Foreign Affairs, Ministry of Defence, Ministry of Justice, Cabinet Office and Japan International Cooperation Agency.
+The event brought together officials from the Japanese Ministry of Foreign Affairs, Ministry of Defence, Cabinet Office and Japan International Cooperation Agency.
 Ambassadors, Diplomats, academics, UN agencies and various international organisations also participated in the event.

 1 in 3 women around the world has or will experience gender-based violence in their lifetime, and this is one of the most widespread violations of human rights in our time.